f418me/pyalby/README.md

 pip install -e .
 ```

-Copy .env-example to .env and update the variables with your alby token:
+Copy .env-example to .env and update the variables with your Alby token:

 ```
 ALBY_ACCESS_TOKEN = XYZ
 ```

-Run tests in tests directory to see sample usage.

-NOTE: This is experimental software.

-If you would like to contribute, please feel free to make a pull request.

 ## Other